department-of-veterans-affairs/va.gov-team/products/public-websites/yellow-ribbon-mvp/research/jan-2020-usability-test.md

   - What role does YR participation play in their decision making process?
   - How well do Veterans understand YR benefits and how the program works?
   - How do Veterans currently look for Yellow Ribbon schools?
-  - How do Veterans react to existing Yellow Ribbon presentation?
+  - How do Veterans react to the existing Yellow Ribbon content presentation?
   - What information about Yellow Ribbon is most meaningful to Veterans?
   - What questions do they have as they go through this process?
   - What criteria do Veterans have set in their minds when they begin the research process?
-  - How would filtering improve the experience for Veterans?
+  - How would filtering or sorting improve the experience for Veterans?
   - Is side-by-side comparison functionality useful at this stage in their research?
   - Should the data be presented differently at the research vs comparison phases?
 - How might we empower Veterans to take the next step in their education process once they found the information needed to make a choice?